abergs/ideasofanders/_posts/2020-01-09-performance-counters-and-azure-appservices.md

     <!-- ...omitted for brevity -->
 ```

 With this config I could publish the webapp to azure.
-As you can see I've added number of Performance Counters without referencing the environment variables I mentionend.
+As you can see, I've added a number of Performance Counters without referencing the environment variables I mentionend earlier.
 That's because Application Insights has support to automatically translate these counter names and get the data from the the environment variables.

-**But what counters dose Application Insights support and what are they named?** Which environment variables is used for what counter?
+**But what counters does Application Insights support and what are they named?** Which environment variables is used for what counter?
 To find out about this I had to dig through the [source code](https://github.com/microsoft/ApplicationInsights-dotnet) of the SDK to find the `CounterFactory.cs` class that [lists all performance counters supported in asp.net](https://github.com/microsoft/ApplicationInsights-dotnet/blob/35e4bb2624bcbe2af9fb5d1e724b28ffd49c460c/WEB/Src/PerformanceCollector/Perf.Shared/Implementation/WebAppPerformanceCollector/CounterFactory.cs)

 ## Querying and visualizing the Performance counters

-To check if the metrics are reported I turn to my Application Insights Logs (Analytics) and ran the following query to see which counters were being reported:
+To check if the metrics are reported correctly I turn to my Application Insights Logs (Analytics) and ran the following query to see which counters were being reported:

 ```kql
 performanceCounters